PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 A second difference is a need for a tool to visualize these data.
 For that, the data scientists or analysts need skills for creating visualized data as quickly as possible.
 A widespread tool for this is *Jupyter Notebooks*, with which an easy preparation and plotting of the data are possible with the help of Python.

 However, most differences are in the **development and testing** stage.
 While in traditional software development this step consists mainly of coding and testing the single components with unit tests as well as integration tests, in ML development this stage is split into two stages - data preparation and the building of the model.
-Also, the code is not the only input the developers have to deal with, but there is data as a second, valuable input. [@Dillon] This leads to several differences in the practices and tools defined for this stage.
+Also, the code is not the only input the developers have to deal with, but there is data as a second, valuable input. [@Dillon] The development of the model itself is also slightly different from traditional development.
+There are different learning algorithms existing and for every use case other algorithms fit the best.
+So the developer has to test and compare different algorithms and adjust the belonging parameters to figure out which model fits the best.
+Also, there are usually already models existing with pretrained weights.
+They can serve as basic model, on which the developer can build on.
+However, these models have to be adjsuted, retrained and even the architecture might have to be changed to get the best results.
+All this leads to several differences in the practices and tools defined for this stage.

 Starting with the *Collaborative development* and *Continuous integration*, the main point is to integrate and share not only the code between all participators but also the data.
 Usual source control software like git sets limitations to the file size and are not designed for handling other data than code.
 This results in need of another tool to handle big data samples when developing an AI product so that developers can share and integrate all of their work and not only the code.
 This is also necessary to share the results with the client and keep the product reproducible.

-A solution to this problem could be Quilt or Git \acl{LFS} (\acs{LFS}), which are designed for storing audio samples, graphics, datasets, and videos.

 For Machine Learning, also IDEs, programming languages and paradigms have to be extended, or new ones need to be created to visualize and especially prepare data.
 This includes, for example, possibilities to label images or videos and preprocess the data.
 Currently, for this, different tools have to be used.
 As long as there is no standardized way for labeling data, teams should agree on one tool for guaranteeing the correctness and uniformity.